The Hesse Pencil Variety: Plane Cubics

-The vector $\alpha=(\alpha_1,\alpha_2,\alpha_3,\alpha_4,\alpha_5)$ represents the multidegree of $N$, which we have computed using \texttt{Macaulay2} \cite{M2}.
+The vector $\alpha=(\alpha_1,\alpha_2,\alpha_3,\alpha_4,\alpha_5)$ represents the multidegree of $N$, which we have computed using \texttt{Macaulay2} (\cite{M2}).
 In order to determine each coefficient $\alpha_i$, one considers the intersection of $N$ with a Schubert variety of type $X_i$.
 Care must be taken to choose the Schubert variety generically so that the intersection is zero-dimensional.
-In practice, one can start from a classically defined Schubert variety and, for instance, use a $10\times 10$ matrix with random entries to ensure generality.
+This can be achieved by following the approach used in \cite[Proposition~4]{Schubertcalculus}, taking as $T$ a random $10\times 10$ matrix and apply this linear transformation to a classically defined Schubert variety. \begin{oss} Using the notation of \cite{Schubertcalculus}, a Schubert variety corresponding to $\Omega(i,j)$ is defined with respect to a flag $A_0 \subset A_1 \subset \mathbb{P}^9$, where $A_0$ and $A_1$ are linear subspaces of dimensions $i$ and $j$, respectively.

+By a \emph{classically defined Schubert variety} we mean the one obtained by taking $A_0$ and $A_1$ to be the coordinate subspaces defined by the vanishing of the last $i$ and $j$ homogeneous coordinates.

+To construct this variety in \texttt{Macaulay2}, introduce auxiliary variables $a_0,\dots,a_9$ representing a general point of $\mathbb{P}^9$, and consider a $2\times 10$ matrix $m$ whose rows correspond to general points of $A_0$ and $A_1$, written in terms of the $a_i$.
+The Plücker coordinates are given by the $2\times 2$ minors of $m$.
+This defines an ideal in the polynomial ring generated by the Plücker variables together with the auxiliary variables $a_0,\dots,a_9$.
+Eliminating the auxiliary variables yields the ideal defining the classical Schubert variety $\Omega(i,j)$.